sourcegraph/handbook/content/strategy-goals/strategy/repo-management/index.md

 # Repo Management strategy

 This page outlines the vision, strategy, and goals of the [Repository Management team](../../../departments/engineering/teams/repo-management/index.md).
+It was last updated on October 13th, 2022.

 ---